VESSEL POSITIONS

 What the Ship Tracking API Provides

 Latitude, longitude, speed over ground, course, heading, and navigational status.
-Updated continuously from AIS receivers.
+Updated continuously from terrestrial AIS receivers.

 Area-Based Queries